-- 13 All items of income and expense attributable to ordinary equity holders of the parent entity that are recognised in a period, including tax expense and dividends on preference shares classified as liabilities are included in the determination of profit or loss for the period attributable to ordinary equity holders of the parent entity (see IAS 1). - 14 The after-tax amount of preference dividends that is deducted from profit or loss is: - (a) the after-tax amount of any preference dividends on non-cumulative preference shares declared in respect of the period; and
+- 13 All items of income and expense attributable to ordinary equity holders of the parent entity that are recognised in a period, including tax expense and dividends on preference shares classified as liabilities are included in the determination of profit or loss for the period attributable to ordinary equity holders of the parent entity (see Ind AS 1). - 14 The after-tax amount of preference dividends that is deducted from profit or loss is: - the after-tax amount of any preference dividends on noncumulative preference shares declared in respect of the period; and - (b) the after-tax amount of the preference dividends for cumulative preference shares required for the period, whether or not the dividends have been declared.
+The amount of preference dividends for the period does not include the amount of any preference dividends for cumulative preference shares paid or declared during the current period in respect of previous periods.

-- (b) the after-tax amount of the preference dividends for cumulative preference shares required for the period, whether or not the dividends have been declared.
-The amount of preference dividends for the period does not include the amount of any preference dividends for cumulative preference shares paid or declared during the current period in respect of previous periods. - 15 Preference shares that provide for a low initial dividend to compensate an entity for selling the preference shares at a discount, or an above-market dividend in later periods to compensate investors for purchasing preference shares at a premium, are sometimes referred to as increasing rate preference shares.
-Any original issue discount or premium on increasing rate preference shares is amortised to retained earnings using the effective interest method and treated as a preference dividend for the purposes of calculating earnings per share. - 16 Preference shares may be repurchased under an entity's tender offer to the holders.
+- 15 Preference shares that provide for a low initial dividend to compensate an entity for selling the preference shares at a discount, or an abovemarket dividend in later periods to compensate investors for purchasing preference shares at a premium, are sometimes referred to as increasing rate preference shares.
+Any original issue discount or premium on increasing rate preference shares is amortised to retained earnings using the effective interest method and treated as a preference dividend for the purposes of calculating earnings per share (irrespective of whether such discount or premium is debited or credited to securities premium account in view of requirements of any law). - 16 Preference shares may be repurchased under an entity's tender offer to the holders.
 The excess of the fair value of the consideration paid to the preference shareholders over the carrying amount of the preference shares represents a return to the holders of the preference shares and a charge to retained earnings for the entity.
 This amount is deducted in calculating profit or loss attributable to ordinary equity holders of the parent entity. - 17 Early conversion of convertible preference shares may be induced by an entity through favourable changes to the original conversion terms or the payment of additional consideration.
 The excess of the fair value of the ordinary shares or other consideration paid over the fair value of the ordinary shares issuable under the original conversion terms is a return to the preference shareholders, and is deducted in calculating profit or loss attributable to ordinary equity holders of the parent entity. - 18 Any excess of the carrying amount of preference shares over the fair value of the consideration paid to settle them is added in calculating profit or loss attributable to ordinary equity holders of the parent entity.